-The Analytics of Things has been added to your bookmarks.
+The Analytics of Things has been saved

 While it’s undeniably useful to connect inanimate objects and sensors to the Internet, that’s only a first step in terms of doing something useful with all those connected devices.